Inspire. Equip. Go.

 How much does this course cost?

-The course tuition is $500 for the full school year.
-This can be paid up front or in monthly payments.
+The course tuition is $600 for the full school year.
+This can be paid up front or in monthly payments, and there is a $50 discount for students who are signing up for more than one course.

 When does this course start and end?

-Classes will start the week following Labor Day and will end the week of May 5th 2025.
-We will also take off the week of Thanksgiving and Spring Break (March 10th-14th), as well as time for Christmas break (Dec.
-21st-Jan.
-12th).
+Classes will start the week of August 25th and end after the week of May 5th.
+We will also take off the week of Thanksgiving and Spring Break (March 16th-20th), as well as time for Christmas break (December 22nd-January 9th).

 Who should I contact with more questions?